Kelvin Patrick

-Kelvin Patrick Joia Rodrigues Araujo (born 8 July 2000), known as Kelvin Patrick, is a Cape Verdean professional footballer who plays as a defensive midfielder for French club Bourg-Péronnas.
+Kelvin Patrick Joia Rodrigues Araujo (born 8 July 2000), known as Kelvin Patrick, is a Cape Verdean professional footballer who plays as a defensive midfielder for French Championnat National 1 club Bourges.

 Career

 On 5 August 2021, Patrick signed for Nancy in France.
 He made his debut for the club in a 1–0 Ligue 2 loss to Caen on 21 August.